-Program Implementation (20 percent): Describe what the applicant proposes to do to address the problem and how it will be carried out.
-If applicable, describe how the applicant will address the priority considerations listed on pages 5-6.
+Program Implementation (20 percent):

+Describe what the applicant proposes to do to address the problem and how it will be carried out.
+If applicable, describe how the applicant will address the priority considerations listed on pages 6-7.
 Attach a logic model and a project timeline.
-Explain how each task will support and/or enhance the development of the

-PDMP (for Categories 1, 2, and 3), and/or the local, state, or tribal government's capacity to respond to prescription drug abuse in the identified community (for Categories 2, 3, and 4).
+Explain how each task will support and/or enhance the development of the PDMP and/or the local, state, or tribal government's capacity to respond to prescription drug abuse in the identified community.
 Explain the targets for each goal.
 For instance, if as part of an enhancement activity, the applicant proposes to increase the number of prescribers, or subset of prescribers using the PDMP, state the current usage rate and the target usage rate.